 Preserved Right to Buy

-The Government has announced that the maximum right to buy discount will be increased to £78,600.
+The Government has announced that the maximum right to buy discount has increased to £80,900.

 The Right to Buy scheme will benefit Gentoo customers who have the preserved right to buy.
 The preserved right to buy was granted to those who were secure Sunderland City Council customers before the stock transfer took place on 27th March 2001.